Mo0rBy/SRE_Github_SSH_setup/README.md

 9. Under `Build`, select `Execute shell`.
 10. Input the shell commands that you want to execute in this build.
 11. Save and apply!

+# Automating Jenkins to merge branches
+Jenkins can be used in such a way that a developer can push there changes to a branch (like the `dev` branch) and then have their new code be automatically tested.
+If the tests pass, then Jenkins can automatically merge the `dev` branch with `main` branch, pushing the changes into production.

+1. Edit your testing job and go to the bottom of the page.
+2. Under `Post-build Actions`, select `Build other project`.
+3. In `Projects to build`, input a name along the line of `Merge_to_main` or `Dev_merge_main`, and select `Trigger build only if the build is stable` *(meaning that the code pushes passed the tests)*
+4. **SAVE**
+5. Create a new `Freestyle project` item
+6. Select `Discard old builds` and enter an appropriate number
+7. Select `GitHub project` and input your repo's HTTPS link
+8. Select `Restrict where this project can be run` and choose `sparta-ubuntu-node`
+9. Under `Source Code Managment`, select `Git` and input the SSH link for your repo.
+10. Add the private key that matches the public key that you put in the repo's `Deploy keys`
+11. In `Branch Specifier`, specify the `dev` branch (`*/dev`)
+12. For `Additional Behaviours`, select `Merge before build`.
+    - Name of repository = origin
+    - Branch to merge to = main
+    - merge strategy = default
+    - Fast-forward mode = --ff
+13. Under `Build Triggers`, select `GitHub hook trigger for GITScm polling`
+14. Under `Build Environment`, select `Provide Node & npm bin/ folder to PATH` and choose `Sparta-Node-JS`
+15. Under `Post-build Actions`, add `Git Publisher`
+16. Select `Push Only If Build Succeeds	` and `Merge Results`
+17. Save and apply!

+# Allowing Jenkins to SSH into an EC2
+In order to allow Jenkins to SSH into an EC2 instance and perform commands in its CLI, we need to give Jenkins the required SSH key.
+We also need to bypass the initial `yes/no/fingerprint` option.

+## Giving Jenkins the SSH key
+1. Under `Build Environment`, select `SSH Agent`
+2. Select `Specfic credentials` and click `Add`
+3. Select `SSH Username with private key` and input a logical key name with private key details *(This needs to be AWS key used to access the EC2 instance with the `ssh -i "sre_key.pem" ubuntu@ec2-34-245-102-139.eu-west-1.compute.amazonaws.com` command)*

+## Bypass the input option on the first connection
+The command required to bypass the intial connection prompt is > `ssh -A -o "StrictHostKeyChecking=no" ubuntu@34.240.7.39`